 Rock lobster are available for purchase from the local supermarkets in Dongara and are also on the menu at local restaurants.

 Recreational fishers are permitted to fish for rock lobster in season, however, a licence must be obtained from either the post office in Dongara or from the Department of Fisheries office at Port Denison, which is open between 12 noon to 3pm weekdays from 15 November through to 30 June each year.
 Outside of this period, the Fisheries office is only open opportunistically (Ph: 9927 1187).

 A major discovery of valuable mineral sands was achieved by Magnetic Minerals approximately 25 kms south of Dongara, and was the subject of an offer to purchase the area by a leading international mineral sands miner in Ticor.
 Ticor currently operates a major mine at Cataby, and transports its product to the Tiwest facility at Muchea for refining.

 It is envisaged that the high quality ore available from the Dongara site will enable Ticor to integrate it with its product from Cataby and prolong its significant operations well into the next century.
 The creation of additional jobs and the "ripple effect" of increased population will be of enormous benefit to the ongoing development of the Shire of Irwin.

-2002 saw the first commercial harvest of olives in the Shire of Irwin, and several growers are now producing oil at an ever increasing rate.
-Well-drained soil, combined with a long hot growing season, and plenty of good quality water, ensure that the olive growers can look forward to excellent quality fruit, and which has resulted in two quality Awards at Shows already.
+2002 saw the first commercial harvest of olives in the Shire of Irwin, and several growers are now producing oil at an ever-increasing rate.
+Well-drained soil, combined with a long hot growing season, and plenty of good quality water, ensure that the olive growers can look forward to excellent quality fruit.
+This has resulted in several quality Awards at Shows.